hardhats/vista-install-docs/New/InstallCache.rst

 entitled `InstallingVistAWithSingleUserVersionCache5.2`_, which was created to guide a user through installing InterSystems Caché onto a Windows operating system.
-The instructions were using an older version of Caché; this uses the Caché 2011 trial version and shows the updated Management Portal interface.
+The instructions were using an older version of Caché; this uses the Caché 2015 version and the and shows the updated Management Portal interface.

 .. _`InstallingVistAWithSingleUserVersionCache5.2`:
    http://opensourcevista.net:8888/NancysVistAServer/InstallingVistAWithSingleUserVersionCache5.2.doc